 Turning now to Sir James Frazer, he was the author of the (in its final form) 13 volume The Golden Bough, an extended exploration of the evolution of human mind and culture.
 He also wrote other books of research.
 His work has the soberness, the painstakingness and the copious footnotes of the dedicated scholar.
 Sometimes he pulls together his material to form broad theories as to what happened in the past, on eg divine and sacrificial kingship, the dying and resurrecting god, and spirits of vegetation.
 However his main activity as the project of The Golden Bough developed was as an extensive reporter and collator of customs, traditions, folklore and mythology.
 He stated of his theories that “I hold them all very lightly and have used them chiefly as convenient pegs on which to hang my collections of facts” (Frazer 1913b, ix).
 I was therefore surprised to discover that Professor Hutton, on the basis of disagreeing with Frazer's theories, attempts the kind of wholesale demolition job that we find in The Stations of the Sun.
 This may be the approach that is taken in the current world of academe, but on any reasonable view Frazer’s work represents an outstanding scholastic achievement.

 Attempts have been made to belittle The Golden Bough by saying that it is all about Frazer’s (criticized) theory about the sacred grove at Nemi and the golden bough of Virgil, or about promoting the British Empire or opposing Christianity.
 But the book, as it developed, is far too broad and expansive to be summarized in any of these simplistic ways.
-There is an element of truth to it in the case of the theory about the Nemi grove, as the first edition of the book (two volumes) was genuinely intended to explain it.
+There is an element of truth to it in the case of the theory about the Nemi grove, as an instance of a widespread myth of a priest-king who must periodically die as part of a fertility rite, the literal deaths of such kings later being replaced by substitute kings and mock kings.
+The first edition of the book (two volumes) was genuinely intended to explain this.
 In a broad way, the sacrifice of kings and divine powers permeated the work.
 The connection with Nemi was to be established in relation to the killing of Baldur the Beautiful, as a representative of the mistletoe-bearing oak, at the conclusion of the work.
 But Frazer became aware that the theory was vulnerable to criticism.
 Indeed in the preface to the first edition he had already stated that “I cannot but feel that in some places I may have pushed it too far”.
 In the preface to the third edition he states that “I fully acknowledge the slenderness of the foundations on which it rests”, but that its collapse “would hardly shake my general conclusions as to the evolution of primitive religion and society” (Frazer 1911b 1: ix).

 In mentioning his ”general conclusions as to the evolution of primitive religion and society” Frazer was referring to the following factors.
 There was his view of human history that “the higher thought” has been from magic through religion to science (Frazer 1913b, 11: 304).
-More broadly than Nemi, he thought that festivals characterized by the sacrifice of a man in the character of a god were held across the ancient world from Italy to Babylon, but had evolved into a more human form (Frazer 1913a, 407-9).
 He also thought that, in terms of folk traditions, there were wide-ranging influences from ancient times and pagan belief systems into the present.
 For instance, he felt that “the popular superstitions and customs of the peasantry” are “the most trustworthy evidence we possess as to the primitive religion of the Aryans” (Frazer 1890, preface).
 And he felt that comparisons could reasonably be drawn between beliefs and customs in different parts of the world (on this see below).
 But, contrary to the views of some commentators, he did not argue that all beliefs and customs derive from a single source, and he did not make an unvarying rule about how societies develop.

 I refer here to the third edition of the work.
 Earlier editions had far fewer volumes.